New car delivery times: how long will you have to wait?

 Genesis lead times

-Currently, Genesis G70 and GV70 models are expected to be delivered in four to five months, while its larger G80 and GV80 models have a seven to eight-month lead time.
+When we spoke to the South Korean brand in November 2022, the Genesis G70 and GV70 model wait times were estimated at around four to five months, while its larger G80 and GV80 models had a seven to eight-month lead time.

 Jaguar lead times